Jennifer M. Talarico, Professor (she/her)

 Erin McKenney ’20

-Erin won the Herbert W. Rogers Prize, awarded to the “graduating senior(s) who is deemed outstanding by a vote of the Psychology Faculty.”
+Erin also won the Herbert W. Rogers Prize!
 She completed a thesis under my supervision but of her own design on how timing of accessibility to alternative communication devices in childhood influences well-being and subjective feelings of independence in adulthood among non-speaking individuals.
 She is currently pursuing a PhD a clinical psychology at Rowan University.

 Shanyin Yang ’20

 Shanyin completed a thesis under my direction examining age-related in-group bias in emotional attribution to earn Honors in Psychology.
-She is now at Boston University earning a Master’s of Public Health with a concentration in Epidemiology and Mental Health.
+She recently graduated from Boston University with a Master’s of Public Health with a concentration in Epidemiology and Mental Health.

 Marissa Bocchiaro ’20